Skip to main content

 Micronized Progesterone is a bioidentical hormone.
 This means its molecular structure is identical to the progesterone produced by the human body.
 It is typically derived from plant sources like soy or wild yams and processed to be chemically identical to human progesterone.

 The term “micronized” refers to a process that reduces the particle size of the hormone, which significantly improves its absorption when taken orally.
-Because it is identical to the body’s own progesterone, it interacts with in a way that elicits the full spectrum of progesterone’s natural effects, including its calming, sleep-promoting, and anti-anxiety properties, alongside its primary function in the uterus.
+Because it is identical to the body’s own progesterone, it interacts with progesterone receptors in a way that elicits the full spectrum of progesterone’s natural effects, including its calming, sleep-promoting, and anti-anxiety properties, alongside its primary function in the uterus.

 Synthetic Progestins are a class of drugs that were created in a laboratory.
 Their molecular structures are similar to progesterone but have been altered to increase their potency, extend their half-life, and make them effective for specific applications like contraception.
 Examples include medroxyprogesterone acetate, norethindrone, and levonorgestrel.

 While they effectively mimic progesterone’s primary action of opposing estrogen’s growth effect on the uterine lining, their altered structures mean they can bind to other steroid receptors (like androgen or glucocorticoid receptors) and may not provide the same broad, beneficial effects as bioidentical progesterone.
-Some individuals may experience like mood changes, bloating, or headaches with certain progestins.
+Some individuals may experience side effects like mood changes, bloating, or headaches with certain progestins.

 Clinical protocols distinguish between bioidentical progesterone, which mirrors the body’s own hormone, and synthetic progestins, which are engineered for specific effects like contraception.